J.R. & Inez Jay Fund Application Guidelines

-From the proposals that meet the above criteria, the committee will select those that represent the best investment mix, with one of the awards targeted to an early career investigator.
+From the proposals that meet the above criteria, the committee will select those that represent the best investment mix.

 - The proposed research goal cannot overlap with other funding applications, even if alternate approaches are being utilized to achieve said goal.